Student FAQs

 to attend JAC?

-John Adams College, like Hillsdale and others, will not accept any government funding in order to remain independent to enable us to keep our strict classical liberal arts education.
+John Adams College, like Hillsdale and others, will not accept any government funding in order to remain independent, enabling us to keep focused on our classical liberal arts education.
 (Accepting government subsidies also means accepting government rules and regulations that may obscure our mission.)
 To offset federal aid, incoming students are encouraged and expected to apply for a wide array of scholarships, both achievement- and needs-based.
 Most JAC students receive substantial scholarship aid.
 Further information is readily available upon request.

 How does JAC differ from other colleges?